owlsectechnologies/tomango-2018/site/content/web-developer.md

 ## Attributes and skills

-- At least three years experience in web development
+- At least 2 years experience in web development
 - Strong HTML, CSS, JavaScript and PHP knowledge
 - Good understanding of web performance and responsive design
 - Ability to convert designs (Sketch) into semantic and performant websites
 - Working knowledge of bespoke WordPress theme development
 - Keen eye for detail and ability to write solid, robust code
-- Gulp and SCSS skills
+- Gulp, Grunt and SCSS skills
 - Great communication skills
+- Progressive Web Applications Knowledge
+- Static Site Generators, JAMstack and Headless CMS skills

 ## It would also be useful for you to have